-The Kelly Criterion is a famous formula developed by its name-sake John Kelly Jr and is used by many a handicapper for and blackjack player.
-It is effective a way to manage your bankroll and keep you in check.
+The Kelly Criterion is a famous formula developed by its name-sake John Kelly Jr and is used by many a handicapper and blackjack player.
+It is an effective way to manage your bankroll and keep you in check.

-There is more information on the ins and outs of this by one of our forum contributors here.
-And more information below on how to use the tool.
+There is more information below on how to use the tool.